AungKhantHein314/memories-storeroom/README.md

  Memories Storing Site
 </h1>

+A project that stores **memories (memos)** of users.
+Each post contains data such as -
+- Creator
+- Title
+- Message
+- Tags
+- Date
+- Image

-This project is from a tutorial on YouTube.
+>> This project is from a tutorial on YouTube.
 But I tried my best to follow and understand the *process and codes*.
-This site is still ** under development. **
+This site is still **under development.**

 # <samp> Technologies Used </samp>